Economy of Pakistan: Remittances

 The remittances of Pakistanis living abroad have played an important role in Pakistan's economy and foreign exchange reserves.
 Pakistanis settled in Western Europe and North America are significant sources of remittances to Pakistan.
 Since 1973, Pakistani workers in the oil-rich Arab states have been sources of billions of dollars of remittances.
+The 9 million-strong Pakistani diaspora contributed US$19.3 billion to the economy in 2017.